bbdimitriu/bbdimitriu.github.io/_posts/2022-12-20-early-adventures-zio-land.markdown

 The same works with plain ZIO effects rather than ZIO test specs.

 #### Providing the environment to an effect somewhere in the program
 When using the STTP HTTP client with the ZIO backend I had a situation where I had to provide the environment for a ZStream[S3, Nothing, Byte] to make it a ZStream[Any, Nothing, Byte], because that's what the STTP API works with.
+I suppose this is a deficiency of STTP, because it should allow the use of a generic environment `R` for the ZStream to be POST-ed, but it's the way the API is at the moment.
 And I couldn't use `ZIO#provideLayer(s3Layer)`, because I didn't have a reference to the `s3Layer` in that part of the code.

 It took me a while to figure out how to achieve that, but in the end the solution is relatively simple: I had to use `ZIO.environment[S3]`
 See the example below, which I tried to reduce to the essence of the problem as much as possible: